JulieBaker1/AIEPI/README.md

 Quick start
 -----------

-Here, we provide an example data of [GBC_epithelial](https://cloud.tsinghua.edu.cn/f/f13f462c11804d2f9302/?dl=1) from 10X Genomics.
+Here, we provide an example data of [GBC_epithelial](https://cloud.tsinghua.edu.cn/f/f13f462c11804d2f9302/?dl=1 ) from 10X Genomics.
 Users can download it and run following scripts to understand the workflow of AIEPI.

-## Step1: gene program identification
+## Step1: gene module identification

 For malignant epithelial cell number vary among patients, we sample the same cell number from every patient so that they are equally weighted.